Tencent-RoboticsX/jbdl/README.md

 ```
 to install jbdl.

-If you want to install JaxRBDL with both CPU and NVidia GPU support, you must first install CUDA and CuDNN,
+If you want to install jaxRBDL with both CPU and NVidia GPU support, you must first install CUDA and CuDNN,
 and make sure the environment variable CUDA_PATH and option -DCMAKE_CUDA_COMPILER in setup.py are set to the CUDA Toolkit install directory:
 ```
 CUDA_PATH = '/usr/local/cuda'